How an application «Find My Kids» can help parents of hyperactive children

 - know the location and itinerary of your child – this is especially useful in case of school children;

-- understand the reasons of dodging your calls by sending a loud beep;
+- understand the reasons for dodging your calls by sending a loud beep;

-- listen to your child’s mobile surrounding and background conversations that allows you to know how he or she adapts to society and communicates with peers or strangers.
+- listen to your child’s mobile surroundings and background conversations that allow you to know how he or she adapts to society and communicates with peers or strangers.
 This would be especially helpful if your child holds something back from you (which may jeopardize his or her safety);

 - receive an emergency alert if your child gets into a dangerous and threatening situation;